McConnell tells GOP senators impeachment trial could start next week

 "We need to see the arena in which we are sending our [impeachment] managers.
 Is that too much to ask?"
 Pelosi said Thursday, adding that she first wants to know the "terms of engagement" for a Senate trial and voiced concern that senators won't be impartial.

-Still, Pelosi said she won't hold the articles indefinitely, and suggested she could send them soon.

-Pelosi has held onto the articles since last month in a bid to extract favorable terms for a trial, likely including a commitment to call certain Democrat-sought witnesses, and at least learn more about McConnell's plans.
 But the GOP leader insists that the Senate should first launch the trial, and then resolve issues surrounding witnesses later, declaring he will not haggle with Pelosi and accusing her Thursday of playing "irresponsible games."

 CLICK HERE TO GET THE FOX NEWS APP

-Meanwhile, Democrats on both sides of Capitol Hill are saying it's time for the trial -- on allegations of abuse of power and obstruction of Congress -- to proceed in the Senate.
 McConnell has said the Senate will move on to other issues next week if Pelosi doesn't transmit the articles.